 Potting Mix Basics

 Don’t use garden soil in containers, but use a potting mix specially formulated for the plants you grow.
-Look for

 Don’t use garden soil in containers, but use a potting mix specially formulated for the plants you grow.
 Look for potting mixes that are high-quality and meet the standards in either regular or premium.
 There are special potting mixes for terracotta pots, hanging baskets, orchids, roses, African violets, acid-loving plants, Australian native plants, bulbs and many other types of plants.